 The call to come into hospital for transplant may come at any time of the day or night, even weekends or holidays.
-The Recipient On-Call Coordinator will identify themselves and ask you a few questions.
+The coordinator will identify themselves and ask you a few questions.
 They will ask:

-- how you are feeling? - if you have any fever or flu symptoms? - if you have had any recent surgery, blood transfusions, infections or new medical information? - if you are taking any antibiotics or have had any new medications prescribed?
+- How are you feeling? - Do you have any fever or flu symptoms? - Have you had any recent surgery, blood transfusions, infections or new medical information? - Are you taking any antibiotics, or have you had any new medications prescribed?

 If they have no concerns regarding your present condition they will ask you to come to hospital as soon as possible.
+An estimated arrival time will be discussed on a case-by-case basis.
+Instructions will be provided regarding your usual medications.